AmineDjeghri/SUCAL/README.md

 # Features
 - A fast website that loads your calendar in less than second compared to more than 25sec on the official website
-- Mobile responsive & better design
+- A better adapted design for mobile
 - Calendar updated every 30min
 - When you select a special field it will automatically add the events from the general field (ex: you select M1_DAC, the calendar will contain M1_DAC + M1 events)